terenkur/twitch/README.md

 The `frontend/` folder can contain any Vercel-compatible frontend (for example, Next.js).
 For brevity it only contains a placeholder file.
 Deploy this folder on **Vercel**.
+You can connect your GitHub repo to Vercel and set any required environment variables in the project settings (such as the URL of your Railway backend).

 ## Database schema